gbiagini97/SSRI/Programmazione/progetti/mydb/README.md

 The tree depth is log2(n) with n being the number of records in the table.

 If the user invokes the `.create-index` metacommand again, the previous tree will be free'd recursively by the `void free_tree(bnode *node)` function, and a new one will be allocated.

+## Installation
+This program has been developed under GNU/Linux and with GNU/Linux in mind, so it won't work on Windows.
+The package comes with the [compile.sh](compile.sh) script that will compile the program and move the executable into the root folder of the package.